Washington Semester Internship Program

 When living on the American University campus, students have full access to campus life, including dining halls, athletic facilities, and libraries—and they are in close proximity to the unique resources of Washington D.C.

-Dr. George Condon, Adjunct Professor of Political Science and Internships Director for the Jacoby Center, directs the Washington Semester program.
-To learn more, contact him as follows:
+Dr. Dari Sylvester, Associate Professor of Political Science, directs the Washington Semester program.
+To learn more, contact her as follows:

 You can also visit American University's Washington Semester website.